Tag: solar storm blackout

 Solar flares, blackouts, to solar storms: Know how space weather has affected Earth in the last 24 hours

-The last 24 hours have been quite a ride for Earth, owing to the Sun nearing the peak of its solar cycle.
+[ad_1] The last 24 hours have been quite a ride for Earth, owing to the Sun nearing the peak of its solar cycle.
 On November 2, two M-class solar flares erupted on the Earth-facing side of the Sun.
 Both the flares released extreme ultraviolet radiation directed towards our planet that sparked short-wave radio blackouts.
 The effects of these blackouts were seen in the American and African continent.
 Additionally, reports have confirmed that two separate coronal mass ejections (CME) will strike the Earth tomorrow, November 4, and can trigger a minor solar storm.Solar storm can strike tomorrowAccording to a report by SpaceWeather.com, “One and perhaps two CMEs could graze Earth's magnetic field on Nov.
 4th.
-Individually, neither CME is particularly significant, but together they could spark a mi...
+Individually, neither CME is particularly significant, but together they could spar...

 Technology